horrorho/InflatableDonkey/README.md

   6. Snapshot list.
 Functional.
   7. Manifest list.
 Functional.
   8. Retrieve list of assets.
 Functional.
   9. Retrieve asset tokens.
-Partly broken.
+Partly functional.
 EncryptedAttributes remains undecrypted.
 I suspect this contains the metadata required to manage/ decrypt our files c.f.
 [MBSFile](https://github.com/hackappcom/iloot/blob/master/icloud.proto).
   10. AuthorizeGet.
 Functional.
   11. ChunkServer.FileGroups retrieval.
-Functional on a private tool(1).
+Partly functional.
+Chunk decryption broken.
   12. Assemble assets/ files.
-Functional on a private tool(1).
+Functional.
   13. Decrypt files.
 Broken.
 Keybag retrieval functional but remains undecrypted.

-(1) Memory/ disk caching, multi-threaded chunk downloader proof of concept.
-Alpha version and overly complicated for this tool, I'll knock up a simple equivalent later this week.

 For further information please refer to the comments/ code in [Main](https://github.com/horrorho/InflatableDonkey/blob/master/src/main/java/com/github/horrorho/inflatabledonkey/Main.java).
 Running the tool will detail the client/ server responses for each step, including headers/ protobufs.
 You can play with [logback.xml](https://github.com/horrorho/InflatableDonkey/blob/master/src/main/resources/logback.xml) and adjust the Apache HttpClient header/ wire logging levels.

-At present steps 9 and 12 remain problematic.
+The cryptographical aspects are troublesome.
 If you have any additional information, we would love hear it!
 Please open a ticket and pour your heart out.
 However if you would prefer to remain under the radar, then email me directly.

-**Update**, 24 October 2015.
-Good news and bad news!
-Good, steps 9 and 10 are functional.
-Bad, step 9 returns [encryptedAttributes](https://github.com/horrorho/InflatableDonkey/blob/master/src/main/java/com/github/horrorho/inflatabledonkey/Main.java#L683) for files.
-Without this we do not know what the files represent, nor can we decrypt them if needed.
-Unless this is solved, it's potentially a deal breaker.
-It's possible we may be missing additional client-server responses.
-If anyone has any ideas I would be keen to hear them!

 **Update**, 27 October 2015.
 General code clean-up.
 Protobufs more idiomatic.
 Keybag retrieval works, but it's encrypted.
 The search is on for [CloudKit Service key](https://www.apple.com/business/docs/iOS_Security_Guide.pdf).
 This should unlock the zone data in step 4, which should provide keys to unlock encryptedAttributes.
 I'm rather hoping the keybag decryption will follow in a similar vein.

 So: cloudkit service key > zone wide key > file key

+**Update**, 3 November 2015.
+It's been a tough week.
+Apple has beefed up the security model and it's proving difficult.
+We have assistance from a mysterious cryptographer (aren't they all) and hopefully we can make progress.

+[CloudKit](https://github.com/horrorho/InflatableDonkey/blob/master/CloudKit.md) is new and describes a little of what goes on under the hood in CloudKit.

 ### Backups!
 (Solved)
 The elucidation of client-server calls has been greatly inhibited by the lack of iCloud server to iOS9 device restoration logs.
 If you are able to assist in this non-trivial process then again, we would love to hear from you.
 Seriously, we would REALLY love to hear from you.